aimeos/aimeos-docs/src/manual/services.md

 ![XML service delivery provider](Admin-service-delivery-xml.webp)

 xml.backupdir (optional)
-: Relative or absolute path of the backup directory (with strftime() placeholders)
+: Relative or absolute path of the backup directory (with date_format() placeholders)

 xml.exportpath (required)
-: Relative or absolute path and name of the XML files (with strftime() placeholders)
+: Relative or absolute path and name of the XML files (with date_format() placeholders)

 xml.template (optional)
 : Relative path of the template file name